-- Action

-- Select one of the following actions:

-- None

 - Start

+- Stop

-- StopRestart
+- Restart

 - 10. If you are setting up an Action Profile for a Windows server that is using a WMI implementation, you can also select the Windows Service as WMI, and complete the following fields:

+- WMI Host:

+- The name of the host on which the service is running.

+- Windows Domain:

+- The Windows domain in which WMI is implemented.

+- Username:

+- The name of the account with access to WMI on the Windows domain.

+- Password:

-- WMI Host: - The name of the host on which the service is running. - Windows Domain: - The Windows domain in which WMI has been implemented. • Username: - The name of the account with access to WMI on the Windows domain. - Password: - The password for the account with access to WMI on the windows domain. - Windows Service
+- The password for the account with access to WMI on the windows domain.

+- Windows Service

-The display name of the specific Windows service to which the Action Profile will apply.
-The display name of a service appears in the Na me column of the Services Control Panel, or in the Description column of the Windows Task Manager Services tab.
+The display name of the specific Windows service to which the Action Profile applies.
+The display name of a service appears in the Name column of the Services Control Panel, or in the Description column of the Windows Task Manager Services tab.

-The service display name must be entered verbatim, including spaces, otherwise it will not be correctly processed.
-Doubleclicking a service name in the Services Control Panel opens a properties window where you can highlight and copy the service Display name.
+The service display name must be entered verbatim, including spaces, otherwise it is not correctly processed.
+Double-clicking a service name in the Services Control Panel opens a properties window where you can highlight and copy the service Displa y name.